blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 ### Mandatory properties and value constrains

-Should we include rescissions in the schema according to the [JSON-schema-validation vocabulary](https://datatracker.ietf.org/doc/html/draft-bhutton-json-schema-validation-00#page-4) in order to make certain properties mandatory and ensure to limit string values to the values we support?
+Should we include restrictions in the schema according to the [JSON-schema-validation vocabulary](https://datatracker.ietf.org/doc/html/draft-bhutton-json-schema-validation-00#page-4) in order to make certain properties mandatory and ensure to limit string values to the values we support?

 In the current proposal, this is the case for target, but not for request types, data categories, and user identity schemas.
 We might want to include more forma constraints there, or deliberately leave flexibility.
 This is a discussion we need to have.